Connecting with the Caribbean: living the local life

 Freshly ripened fruit, across the Caribbean

-Most travel to the Caribbean from December through to February, but it can be tricky to get the best local flavours, as little ripens during those months.
-I travelled in late May when it’s a little quieter, the weather’s still good and the fresh produce is flourishing.
+Most travel to the Caribbean from December through to February, but it can be tricky to get the best local flavors, as little ripens during those months.
+I traveled in late May when it’s a little quieter, the weather’s still good and the fresh produce is flourishing.
 At breakfast, plates were piled high with juicy mangoes and plump avocados, but the locals swear by soursop.

 Larger than a melon, a soursop is pale green with hard, spiky skin and white flesh.
 It’s found across the Caribbean, dangling from trees along the sides of the road, cut into slices at the local market or at a street-side juice bar.
 High in vitamin C and B, and a number of antioxidant compounds, it’s a popular health-food.